mgoddard/openshift-modern-availability/cluster-preparation.md

 done
 ```

-### Upgrade the node machine to a network optimized machine type
+### Upgrade the node VMs to network optimized machine types

 ```shell
 for context in cluster1 cluster2 cluster3; do